Thousands take to the streets in Seoul demanding President Park's resignation

 The incident has hit Park’s approval ratings.
 Her weekly approval rate plunged to a record low of 21.1% Thursday, according to a local pollster Real Meter.

-Park, whose presidency ends in 2018, had approval ratings between 30% to 50% during her first three years in office.
-This year, however, has been a bad one for her.
+Park, whose presidency ends in early 2018, had approval ratings between 30% to 50% during her first three years in office.
+This year, however, has been a bad one for the president.

-A combination of a weak economy, inadequate public communications and poor administration of state affairs, according to multiple polls, have resulted in slipping approval ratings.
+A combination of a weak economy, inadequate public communications and poor administration of state affairs, according to multiple poll results, have resulted in slipping approval scores.

 CNN’s KJ Kwon and William J. Lee contributed to this report.